 Best perfume for date night

-Top notes: Pear, melon, magnolia, peach, Mandarin orange and bergamot.
+Notes: Pear, melon, magnolia, peach, Mandarin orange and bergamot

-J’adore offers an olfactory slice of Dior luxury, from the gold-topped bottle and decadent floral-fruit juice to the glamorous advertising campaign featuring actress Charlize Theron.
-It’s no surprise then that Dior J’adore is the fashion house’s number one-selling fragrance.
+J’adore offers an deliciously scented slice of Dior luxury, from the gold-topped bottle and decadent floral-fruit juice to the glamorous advertising campaign featuring actress Charlize Theron.
+It's no surprise then that Dior J'adore is the fashion house’s number one-selling fragrance.

 Best perfume for a night out

-A perfume with over 13,500 5* reviews needs little introduction.
-With an ingredients list that includes black coffee, long-wearing patchouli and warming vanilla, this is one addictive floral gourmand fragrance.
-It is the number two selling fragrance in the UK, and was the most googled fragrance of 2020.
-“Black Opium for me is a shot of adrenaline, energy and addiction that a woman needs in her everyday life,’ says master perfumer Nathalie Lorson.
-“I’ve heard that Edie Campbell and Zoe Kravitz love Black Opium, of course, as well as Arina Sheldon and Jourdan Dunn.”
+"Black Opium for me is a shot of adrenaline, energy and addiction that a woman needs in her everyday life," says master perfumer Nathalie Lorson.
+"I’ve heard that Edie Campbell and Zoe Kravitz love Black Opium, of course, as well as Arina Sheldon and Jourdan Dunn."

 Best perfume for a posh occasion

 Notes: Patchouli and vetiver